edgedb/edgedb/docs/cli/edgedb.rst

     on which the server is listening for connections.
 Defaults to the value of the ``EDGEDB_PORT`` environment variable or, if not set, to ``5656``.

-:cli:synopsis:`-u <username>, --user=<username>`
-    Connect to the database as the user :cli:synopsis:`<username>`.
-    Defaults to the value of the ``EDGEDB_USER`` environment variable, or, if not set, to the login name of the current OS user.

-:cli:synopsis:`-d <dbname>, --database=<dbname>`
-    Specifies the name of the database to connect to.
-Default to the value of the ``EDGEDB_DATABASE`` environment variable, or, if not set, to the calculated value of :cli:synopsis:`<username>`.

-:cli:synopsis:`--dsn=<dsn>`
-    Specifies the DSN for EdgeDB to connect to (overrides all other options except password)

-:cli:synopsis:`--admin`
-    If specified, attempt to connect to the server via the administrative Unix-domain socket.
-The user must have permission to access the socket, but no other authentication checks are performed.

 :cli:synopsis:`--password | --no-password`
     If :cli:synopsis:`--password` is specified, force ``edgedb`` to prompt for a password before connecting to the database.
 This is usually not